 A former U.S. attorney for the Eastern District of Missouri, Jim is regularly lead defense counsel in class action and civil litigation matters, including SEC fraud and healthcare fraud in False Claims Act (FCA) litigation.
 Corporations also call on him to lead internal investigations related to alleged violations of the Foreign Corrupt Practices Act, among other matters.

-A number of Jim’s cases have drawn national attention.
-For example, in 2010, after obtaining dismissal of the related criminal indictment, Jim went to trial and won the dismissal of the SEC lawsuit that charged his client with participating in a stock option backdating scheme.
-A federal judge threw out the civil suit after the SEC presented its side of the case to the jury.
-Also in 2010, Jim convinced the Department of Justice to end a highly publicized criminal investigation of a member of President Bush's cabinet without bringing charges or taking any other adverse action.
+Jim’s cases often draw national attention.
+In 2010 he won the dismissal of an SEC lawsuit charging his client with a stock option backdating scheme.
+He also convinced the DOJ to terminate its highly publicized criminal investigation of a Bush cabinet member without bringing charges or taking any other adverse action.

-Prior to joining Dowd Bennett LLP, Jim was a partner in a large St. Louis–based law firm.
-Before that he served as a federal prosecutor for 21 years, including as the United States Attorney for the Eastern District of Missouri.
-As a federal prosecutor, he was successful in the prosecution of white collar crime, public corruption and tax fraud.
+Prior to joining Dowd Bennett, Jim was a partner in a large St. Louis–based law firm.
+Before private practice, he was a federal prosecutor for 21 years, prosecuting white collar crime, public corruption and tax fraud.

 - In 2013, obtained dismissal in federal court of a criminal indictment of an Israeli national charged with a nationwide, multimillion dollar fraud scheme.